timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 Notice how this example uses a different refresh policy with different parameter values to accommodate the 1-hour time bucket in the continuous aggregate definition.
-The continuous aggregate will refresh every hour (aka every hour there will be new candlestick data materialized, if there’s new raw tick data in the hypertable).
+The continuous aggregate will refresh every hour, so every hour there will be new candlestick data materialized, if there’s new raw tick data in the hypertable.

 ### 1-day candlestick
-Create the final view in this tutorial for 1-day candlesticks using the same process as above, using a 1-day time bucket size.
+Create the final view in this tutorial for 1-day candlesticks using the same process as above, using a 1-day time bucket size:

-**Continuous aggregate definition**
 ```sql
 /* 1-day candlestick */
 CREATE MATERIALIZED VIEW one_day_candle